Our Falls Church General Dentist Discusses Nursing Moms, Sedation Dentistry, and More

 Why is it Considered Safe?

 As mentioned, only light anesthesia is being used for dental works.
 It has the effect of relaxing patients as not to feel any pain during the procedure.
 If inhalant is used (i.e. nitrous oxide), it gets cleared quickly on your bloodstream, thus, not affecting the mother’s milk.
 This inhalant does not affect your blood since it only goes straight to the brain then to the lungs and gets eliminated rapidly.
 Other drugs used for local anesthesia like oral and IV sedation or the bupivacaine and lidocaine are considered friendly-substances in breastfeeding.
 In this manner, ingestion of these substances during breastfeeding is improbable.

 A mother who just had a dental procedure done (i.e. cavities filled, wisdom tooth removed, etc.) is not required to suspend breastfeeding except when the procedure is being done.
 As soon as the mother feels able to breastfeed her baby, she may do so.
-Unless the doctor advises, that is the only time that breastfeeding must be interrupted.
-Your dentist in Falls Church VA will specifically advise you as to how many hours should you wait to have the medicine be eliminated from your system.
+Unless Dr. Peyser advises, that is the only time that breastfeeding must be interrupted.
+Our team will specifically inform you about the necessary time to wait if you're breastfeeding.